 Is the product saturated in space?
 What kind of legal terms and services would you offer?
 Where would you source your products from?
 Ask yourself these questions before starting out.
 Without a niche or competitive advantage, you cannot move forward with the other steps of how to start an e-commerce brand.

 Choose your product.
 It needs to add value, and at the same time, stand out from the crowd.
 Identify what kind of business model you wish to go for.
 A single-vendor or multi-vendor store is your option.

 - Single-vendor model – Only a single vendor is registered and can sell the products to multiple customers.
 Inventory is easier to control here.

 - Multi-vendor model – Multiple vendors can sell their products to multiple customers by registering with your e-commerce business.

-While deciding on the e-commerce business name, it is important to keep in mind a unique name that will help you in branding and is easy for word of mouth.
+While deciding on the e-commerce business name, it is important to keep in mind a unique name that will help you in branding and is easy to word of mouth.
 It needs to be –

 - Short, not too long

 - Unique but not difficult to pronounce

 Design a logo to go with your merchandise and on your card.
 It will build brand identity.